vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

 * createValue(): create value of 'value' attribute
 * createDisplay(): create value of 'display' attribute
 * _createInputStream(): create an InputStream containing the field content
-* _getIStreamTags(): return tags for an InputStream containing the field content

 Aliases (method):